About: Kevin/Scotty and there's Chad and a hint of Jason too!!! :)

 Tears fill Candace’s eyes as she hears Chad confirm what she knew to be true.
 She looks at Kevin and Scotty.
 She can see the tug between anger and sympathy in their eyes.

 “I’m sorry.
 I would never have hurt either of you.
-But I just saw that money, and I knew… This is my last change
+But I just saw that money, and I knew… This is my last change.
+The very last one.… I just had to take it.”

 And while she apologizes once more, Scotty slowly gets a change of heart.
 He can see the same thing that Chad had suspected before.
 Desperation.
 Scotty’s eyes meet Kevin’s and he shrugs, signaling to Kevin that he’s willing to let it go.